Online Bayesian Meta-Learning for Cognitive Tracking Radar: Introduction

 \subsection{Related Work}

 This work addresses the problem of learning optimal adaptive waveform selection strategies for a broad class of radar environments.
 Therefore, some notes on the various notions of optimality for radar waveforms are required.
 There is a rich history of literature on radar waveform design, and providing a comprehensive survey is beyond the scope of the present work.
-The interested reader can consult several excellent surveys on waveform diversity and design \cite{Calderbank2009,Blunt2016,Roberts2010,Benedetto2009} as well as the canonical book on radar signals by Levanon \cite{Levanon2004}.
-Quoting Levanon, ``the work (or art) of designing radar waveforms is based mostly on experience and expertise obtained through successive designs" \cite[Section 1.5]{Levanon2004} Here, we seek to automate the process of gaining experience through successive designs by way of meta-learning.\\
+The interested reader can consult several excellent surveys on waveform diversity and design \cite{Calderbank2009,Blunt2016,Roberts2010,Benedetto2009,gini2012waveform} as well as the canonical book on radar signals by Levanon \cite{Levanon2004}.
+Quoting Levanon, ``the work (or art) of designing radar waveforms is based mostly on experience and expertise obtained through successive designs" \cite[Section 1.5]{Levanon2004}.
+Here, we seek to automate the process of gaining experience by way of meta-learning.

-In general, the principle of waveform design is to utilize a transmit signal that maximizes information gained about the target while accounting for channel effects due to propagation loss, noise, and interference.
-The following papers have been influential, but the list is by no means exhaustive.\\
+The general principle of waveform design is to utilize a transmit signal that maximizes information gained about the target while accounting for channel effects due to propagation loss, noise, and interference.
+The following papers have been influential, but the list is by no means exhaustive.